 SEO’s popularity is on the rise, meaning that the search volume for your target keywords is going up.
-By getting some help from an SEO agency to optimize your content, your business can get in on those organic searches.
+By getting some help from a professional saas seo agency – who can offer a range of SaaS SEO services, your business can get in on those organic searches.

 SEO isn’t just about throwing some keywords into your content.
 It involves bringing together engaging content, efficient web design, keyword research, link building, and data analytics to produce an optimized web presence for your business.
-Only a combination of all of these will help you stand out in such a crowded market.
+Only a combination of these on-page, off-page and technical SEO strategies will help you stand out in such a crowded market.

 So far, we’ve expounded the virtues of robust SEO.
 That’s not to say, however, that you should shun all other acquisition strategies.
 You need a well-rounded plan to find, qualify, nurture, and convert leads.
 The beauty of an SEO campaign is that it can be the pivot around which such a plan is built.

-Boosting organic traffic feeds into and supports your other acquisition and marketing efforts.
+Boosting organic traffic feeds into and supports your other acquisition and SaaS marketing SEO efforts.
 More site visitors means more chance of capturing email addresses.
 That will improve the results of your email marketing.

 The high-quality content you produce as part of your SEO efforts, too, can be multi-functional.
 A great blog post is something your digital marketing team can share with your social media followers.
 A highly optimized product page, meanwhile, will aid your conversion rate optimization (CRO) as well as your SEO.